The Best Telescope For Beginners

 Put the Apertura AD8 to a head-to-head comparison with the telescope types listed below.
 If your interests include the biggest bang for your buck in terms of visual observing power, I think you will see why I recommend the AD8 at this price point.

-Some of these telescopes come as a bundle, which is a nice perk if you do not currently own any telescope equipment (such as eyepieces and filters).
-For a true comparison, all of the models listed below include the mount necessary to operate the telescope.
+Some of these telescopes come as a bundle, which is a nice perk if you do not own any telescope equipment (such as eyepieces and filters).
+For an accurate comparison, all of the models listed below include the mount necessary to operate the telescope.

 There is absolutely nothing wrong with any of these telescopes, in fact, they may fit your lifestyle better than a big Dob.
 Where all of these telescopes fall short, is the aperture.
 If big views are your ultimate goal, the Dobsonian always comes out on top.